 Richard didn’t know what angered him more; his sister’s betrayal or the callous way she had burned a great lead.
 No doubt, by morning that warehouse would be vacant.
 If word had gotten to Nicole, she might start looking over her shoulder.
 That would make it harder to tail her undetected.

 The more he thought about it, the angrier he got.
 Richard couldn’t sleep.
 He lay in the darkness and fumed.
 He needed to get out of the house and get some air.
 One by one, his family retreated to their rooms and eventually turned out their lights.
-When the house had quieted down, he crept to the door and peered into the hallway.
-He held his breath and listened for any movement.
+When the house quieted down, he crept to the door and peered into the hallway.
+Richard held his breath and listened for any movement.
 The last thing he wanted was a lecture from one of his well-intentioned family members about getting some rest.
 After a few moments of silence, he slipped into the hallway and made his way downstairs taking care to close and lock the front door softly.

 He drove back to the liquor store and climbed into Carl’s car.
 Richard started the engine and wrinkled his nose.
 The interior smelled like stale cigarette smoke.
 He drove off, headed for the warehouse district.
 If he could find something useful before they cleared out, then the night wouldn’t have been a total waste.